![]() |

 Recovering from a stroke is a journey filled with ups and downs.

-For me, just one month into this delicate process, I caught the
+For me, just one month into this delicate process, I caught the flu—and it turned my recovery into an even greater challenge.

-It wasn’t just about managing physical symptoms; it was also
+It wasn’t just about managing physical symptoms; it was also about facing the emotional toll and finding ways to push forward despite the setbacks.

-Here, I want to share my personal experience with catching the flu shortly after my strokes and the lessons
+Here, I want to share my personal experience with catching the flu shortly after my strokes and the lessons I’ve learned in navigating such a difficult time.

 - Exhaustion Multiplied: Recovery is tiring on its own, but the flu left me feeling utterly drained.
 I could barely get out of bed, let alone focus on exercises or daily routines.